bromine1/Obsidian-Notes/Classes/Python/Modules/Module3/Topics/Lists.md

 for x in range(len(numbers)):
 	print(x)
-# This can be used if you need to iterate over a number related to a list and noth the list itself.
+# This can be used if you need to iterate over a number related to a list and not
+#the list itself.
 While you just print here, it has more uses in more complex tasks

 ```
  - You may wish to find if an item is in a list, say from user input.
 What if you want to find out if something sin't in a list? the `in` keyword is used for this purpose